datanav/docs/technical/youtrack-youtrack.rst

      - "string"

-YouTrack Groups to YouTrack Usergroups
+YouTrack Groups to Youtrack Usergroups
 --------------------------------------
-Before any synchronization can take place, a link between a YouTrack Groups and a YouTrack Usergroups must be established.
+Before any synchronization can take place, a link between a YouTrack Groups and a Youtrack Usergroups must be established.

-A new YouTrack Usergroups will be created from a YouTrack Groups if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.
+A new Youtrack Usergroups will be created from a YouTrack Groups if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into Youtrack.

-Once a link between a YouTrack Groups and a YouTrack Usergroups is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Groups and a Youtrack Usergroups is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Groups and a YouTrack Usergroups:
+The following properties are synchronized between a YouTrack Groups and a Youtrack Usergroups:

 .. list-table::
    :header-rows: 1

    * - YouTrack Groups Property
-     - YouTrack Usergroups Property
+     - Youtrack Usergroups Property
-     - YouTrack Data Type
+     - Youtrack Data Type

-YouTrack Organization to YouTrack Usergroups
+YouTrack Organization to Youtrack Usergroups
 --------------------------------------------
-Before any synchronization can take place, a link between a YouTrack Organization and a YouTrack Usergroups must be established.
+Before any synchronization can take place, a link between a YouTrack Organization and a Youtrack Usergroups must be established.

-A new YouTrack Usergroups will be created from a YouTrack Organization if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.
+A new Youtrack Usergroups will be created from a YouTrack Organization if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into Youtrack.

-Once a link between a YouTrack Organization and a YouTrack Usergroups is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Organization and a Youtrack Usergroups is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Organization and a YouTrack Usergroups:
+The following properties are synchronized between a YouTrack Organization and a Youtrack Usergroups:

 .. list-table::
    :header-rows: 1

    * - YouTrack Organization Property
-     - YouTrack Usergroups Property
+     - Youtrack Usergroups Property
-     - YouTrack Data Type
+     - Youtrack Data Type

 YouTrack Organizationroles to YouTrack Projectroles